vmware-samples/euc-samples/UEM-Samples/Sensors/README.md

 and you will find the key in the API Key field.
 If it is not there you may need override the settings and Enable API Access.
 ![](https://i.imgur.com/CjiC2Qt.png)

-**OrganizationGroupName**: The display name of the Organization Group.
+**OrganizationGroupName**: (OPTIONAL) The display name of the Organization Group.
 You can find this at the top of the console, normally your company's name.
 This parameter uses a function to search the tenant for the OrganizationGroupName.
 If multiple Organization Groups are returned, a choice prompt will allow selection of the correct Organization Group. **Required to provide OrganizationGroupName or OrganizationGroupID.**

-**OrganizationGroupID**: The Group ID of the Organization Group.
+**OrganizationGroupID**: (OPTIONAL) The Group ID of the Organization Group.
 You can find this by hovering over your Organization's Name in the console. **Required to provide OrganizationGroupName or OrganizationGroupID.**
 ![](https://i.imgur.com/lWjWBsF.png)

 **SensorsDirectory**: (OPTIONAL) The directory your sensors samples are located, default location is the current PowerShell directory of this script.